qalle2/nes-disasm/README.md

   * CDL byte `0bxxxxxx10` (data only): output as data (`hex ...`).
   * CDL byte `0b00000000` (unaccessed): attempt to disassemble, or if `--unaccessed-as-data` is used, output as data; in either case, add `(unaccessed)` to comment.

+## Macros
+If the file to be disassembled unnecessarily uses 16-bit addressing (absolute/absolute,x/absolute,y) with operands less than or equal to `$ff`, the disassembler will replace that instruction with a macro like `lda_abs`.
+Otherwise ASM6 would optimize the instruction to use zero page addressing instead, and the reassembled binary would not be identical to the original.

 ## Limitations
 * iNES ROM files (`.nes`) are not supported.
 (To convert one into a raw PRG ROM data file, use `ines_split.py` from [my NES utilities](https://github.com/qalle2/nes-util).)
 * PRG ROM files larger than 32 KiB are not supported.